Healthcare in China: Employment insurance regulations

-In 1966, the Ministry of Labour and the All-China Federation of Trade Unions issued the Circular on Several Issues Concerning the Improvement of the Labour Insurance Medical System for Enterprise Workers, which appropriately increased the burden of medical treatment on individual workers to prevent such phenomena as "soaking the sick" and "treating small illnesses in a big way.
-"In 1966, the Ministry of Labour and the All-China Federation of Trade Unions issued a circular on several issues relating to the improvement of the labor insurance medical system for enterprise workers.
+In 1966, the Ministry of Labour and the All-China Federation of Trade Unions issued the "Circular on Several Issues Concerning the Improvement of the Labour Insurance Medical System for Enterprise Workers," which appropriately lifted the burden of medical treatment on individual workers to prevent phenomena such as "soaking the sick" and "treating small illnesses in a big way."

-The source of funding for labor insurance and medical care, all of which were covered by the administration of the enterprises before 1953.
-In 1953, the fund was changed to 5%-7% of the total wage according to the nature of the industry.
+The source of funding for labour insurance and medical care were covered by the administration of the enterprises before 1953.
+In 1953, the fund was changed to 5%–7% of the total wage according to the nature of the industry.
 To facilitate the coordinated use of the fund by enterprises, in 1969 the Ministry of Finance stipulated that the welfare fund, which had been withdrawn at 2.5% of total wages, the incentive fund, which had been withdrawn at 3%, and the medical and health fund, which had been withdrawn at 5.5%, were to be combined and replaced by an employee welfare fund, which was to be withdrawn at 11% of total wages and used mainly for medical and health expenses and welfare expenses.